Lightstreamer/helm-charts/DEPLOYMENT.md

         # Other settings
         ...
   ```
-See the servers.defaultServer.sslConfig
-See the [License settings](README.md#license) section of the _Lightstreamer Helm Chart specification_ for additional configuration options.
+See the [`servers.defaultServer.sslConfig`](README.md#serversdefaultserversslconfig) section of the _Lightstreamer Helm Chart specification_ for additional TLS/SLS configuration options.

 ### Logging

 The provided logging settings are designed to meet the needs of most production environments.
 However, you can customize the configuration to suit specific requirements.

+See the [_Logging_](README.md#logging) section of the _Lightstreamer Helm Chart specification_ for full details about logging configuration.

 #### Primary Loggers